LHNCBC/CDE/CONSIDER/README.md

 The document aims to provide examples (with URL links) to studies that demostrate a positive examples.
 In some cases, examples of challenges are also included.

+# Auto Scoring
+For ease of use, we developed an R script that auto scores when feasable

+Section 2 Data Sharing: Use CONSIDER_CTG_autoscore2.R

 # Feedback
 CONSIDER was created in May 2019.
 Phase 1 feedback stage was Sep 2019-Dec 2019.
 Phase 2 feedback (community) is ongoing since Jan 2020.
 We welcome feedback to any checklist item at craig.mayer2 ‘at’ nih.gov